Lilly Teaching Fellows

-- During early fall, each Fellow develops an instructional improvement proposal for
+- During early fall of the second year, each Fellow finalizes an instructional improvement

-the academic year.
-Up to $2,000 per Fellow is provided to implement new ideas or otherwise
+proposal for the academic year.
+Up to $2,000 per Fellow is provided to implement new

-enhance the development of the Fellow's career path at the University of Georgia.
+ideas or otherwise enhance the development of the Fellow's career path at the University

 - Jesse Abrams, Warnell School of Forestry and Natural Resources

 - George A. Cavender, Food Science and Technology

 - Sharina Maillo-Pozo, Romance Languages

 - Laura E. McAndrews, Textiles, Merchandising, and Interiors

 - Aaron M. Schecter, Management Information Systems

 - Rosanna K. Smith, Marketing